 What About that Drum Feature

-The SRS-XB21 has sensors that let you hit certain parts of the speaker to make drum noises (see video below).
+The SRS-XB21 has sensors that let you hit certain parts of the speaker to make drum noises.
 We did not find that feature entertaining.
-Also, there was just enough of a dely in hitting the speaker and hearing the soud that is was hard to play right on the beat.
+Also, there was just enough of a delay in hitting the speaker and hearing the soud that is was hard to play right on the beat.
 Honestly, we kind of wish they dropped these sensors and used the extra space for a slightly larger battery.

 For $70 the SRS-XB21 offers good sound quality and enough volume to power a small party.
 That is more than you can say about most $70 speakers.
 However, it does have a relatively short battery life, and is only mid-range when it comes to portability.
 Both the UE Roll 2 and Sony XB10 end up costing less, are more portable, and last longer on a single charge.
-However, both come with small sacrifices in sound quality and big sacrifices in volume, so you have to decide what attributes you'd like to spend your money on.
+However, both come with small sacrifices in sound quality and big sacrifices in volume, so you have to decide what attributes are most important to you.

 The Sony SRS-XB21 is a great choice for those looking for a budget conscious, very loud speaker.
 But if 'inexpensive' and 'loud' aren't at the top of your checklist, there may be a better speaker out there for you.